segabl/pd2-sh-complements/README.md

   - Ace
     - Steelsight accuracy increase 40% → 75%

-*While one might want to increase the effective range of shotguns, increased accuracy might not always desireable.*
+*While one might want to increase the effective range of shotguns, increased accuracy might not always be desireable.*
 *Swapping basic and ace allows for increasing shotgun range without messing with accuracy and buffing the accuracy bonus makes it a more useful pick.*

 - Overkill